PascalKleindienst/october-blogsearch-extension/README.md

 </div>
 ```

-### Exclude Categories
+### Exclude/Include Categories
-In order to exclude more than one category you need OctoberCMS Build >= 306 which brings the new Inspector Feature
+In order to exclude/include more than one category you need OctoberCMS Build >= 306 which brings the new Inspector Feature